HubReb/imitkd_ast/README.md

 Instead of an AST expert, The expert model is a trained Neural Machine Translation (NMT) model.

 The implementation is entirely based the [fairseq framework](https://github.com/facebookresearch/fairseq), specifically on the [speech-to-text module](https://github.com/facebookresearch/fairseq/tree/main/examples/speech_to_text).
-For usage of the fairseq framework please see the (fairseq documentation)[https://fairseq.readthedocs.io/en/latest/].
+For usage of the fairseq framework please see the [fairseq documentation](https://fairseq.readthedocs.io/en/latest/).

 In order for ImitKD to work, several changes were made to the fairseq framework: